About Us

 Across our diverse backgrounds and specializations, we believe scholarship is a form of public service and carries ethical and professional responsibilities to our subjects, the communities we work in, and the world around us.
 Those responsibilities include the advancement of just and peaceful resolutions to problems, based on facts, credible evidence, and informed dialogue; and opposing violence, bigotry, and dis/misinformation.

 With these principles in mind, we came together in December 2023 to release an urgent open letter to our US Senators in the New England region concerning the ongoing crisis in Gaza, in Israel-Palestine more broadly, and the role of the United States in prolonging or ending the violence.
 In February 2024, we released a national open letter addressed to President Biden with scholars anywhere in the US invited to sign.
-This was followed by our April 15 Tax Day Statement, and most recently, a May 2024 Statement to University Presidents concerning the ongoing campus protests across the United States.
+This was followed by our April 15 Tax Day Statement, and most recently, our current National Statement to University Presidents concerning the ongoing campus protests across the United States.

 We view these collaborative efforts as a vital exercise in engaged scholarship and educating the public on a matter of importance to all citizens and residents of the United States of America, regardless of geographic, ethnic, religious, or political background.